-- 1. Select Component Manager in the navigation pane. - 2.
-Select the Configuration Tab.
+- 1. Select Component Manager in the navigation pane.

+- 2. Select the Configuration Tab.

+- 3. Select the Remote Reporting Tab.

-- 3. Customize your remote reporting options. - a.
+- 4. Customize your remote reporting options. - a.
 If you want to either disable or enable remote reporting altogether, click on the Enable Remote Reporting checkbox.